‘John Wick: Chapter 2’ Review Roundup: Did Keanu Reeves’ Latest Trump The First?

 John puts his dog in the care of a criminal-friendly hotel concierge, just to be sure his beloved pet doesn’t end up like the first one.
 Then he’s met with resistance by Cassian (actor/rapper Common), who has studied Wick’s style and will go out of his way to stop him.

 This isn’t the first time Common has played the role of a villain, as in Hell on Wheels, his character had gotten mauled by a bear and suffered brain damage.
-This led to his friend Cullen Bohannon (Anson Mount) having to shoot him in order to stop a murderous tirade.
+This led to his friend Cullen Bohannon (Anson Mount) having to shoot him to stop a murderous tirade.

 Indie Wire says in their John Wick 2 review that the film franchise is a lot like Mad Max, in that there doesn’t need to be much of a story.
 The original film was written in one month as little more than an excuse to give Keanu Reeves a license to kill and relive his Matrix years.
 Chapter 2 basically takes the whole concept and does it again, bigger and with more flash, but never giving way to ridiculous clothing or any semblance of philosophical banter.
 It’s just a revenge film, and those don’t need much of a story.